May 25, 2017

 “If I want to be with people like myself, I’ll come to Sherbourne,” says Jessie Fitzpatrick.

-This is the kind of diverse, inclusive atmosphere that Sherbourne Health Centre’s Infirmary Program aims to offer clients.
+This is the kind of diverse, inclusive atmosphere that Sherbourne Health’s Infirmary Program aims to offer clients.

 Jessie, a self-identified trans woman, was admitted to the Infirmary at the end of January for recovery after undergoing transition-related surgery (TRS).